Tunic: Indian tunic

-National Museum new Delhi shows a female wearing a short tight tunic.
+National Museum, New Delhi, shows a female wearing a short tight tunic.

-Worn in the Indian sub-continent, including India, Pakistan and Bangladesh, the tunic is usually referred to as kurta and is an emerging women's top style increasingly liked by many in the West.
+Worn in the Indian subcontinent, including India, Pakistan and Bangladesh, the tunic is usually referred to as kurta.
 An Asian tunic is typically adorned with delicate embroidery, bead-work or intricate threadwork as well.
 Embroidery or thread work on such tunics usually combines threads of many different colors.